+Families wishing to celebrate their Explorer may bring a small, lunchbox-sized, sealed birthday bag to the front office with a non-food treat for their student or the entire class.
+The front office will deliver the birthday bag to the classroom.
 Balloons, flowers, or other gifts cause a distraction in the classroom and cafeteria.
 These items should not be sent to school.
 Any such deliveries will be held in the office until dismissal time.
 Birthday treats (cake, cookies, cupcakes, pizza, etc.) are not allowed in the classroom or cafeteria.
-Please check with your child's teacher for individual grade level traditions to honor Explorers.